SexChrLab/XYalign/README.md

 ### What you need
 Minimally, you'll need:

-1. a bam or cram file
+1. A BAM or CRAM file

-2. the reference genome against which reads were mapped to create the bam/cram file in (1)
+2. The reference genome against which reads were mapped to create the BAM/CRAM file in (1)

-3. a .fai index of the reference genome in (2) located in the same directory as the reference.
+3. A .fai index of the reference genome in (2) located in the same directory as the reference.
 This can be generated using the command ```samtools faidx <reference_fasta>```.
 See the [samtools documentation](http://www.htslib.org/doc/samtools.html) for more information

-4. an environment with a host of python packages (right now we only support Python 2.7; numpy, pandas, matplotlib, seaborn, pysam, and pybedtools) and external programs (platypus, bwa, samtools, and bbmap) installed.
+4. An environment with a host of python packages (right now we only support Python 2.7; numpy, pandas, matplotlib, seaborn, pysam, and pybedtools) and external programs (platypus, bwa, samtools, and bbmap) installed.
 Probably the easiest way to do this is to download [miniconda](http://conda.pydata.org/miniconda.html) and let it append its path to your .bashrc file.
 You should then be able to set up and environment with the following commands:
 ```
 conda config --add channels r